-- IA will consist of Two Compulsory Internal Assessment Tests.
-Approximately 40% to 50% of syllabus content must be covered in First IA Test and remaining 40% to 50% of syllabus content must be covered in Second IA Test - > Question paper format - Question Paper will comprise of a total of six questions each carrying 20 marks Q.1 will be compulsory and should cover maximum contents of the syllabus - Remaining questions will be mixed in nature (part (a) and part (b) of each question must be from different modules.
+• IA will consist of Two Compulsory Internal Assessment Tests.
+Approximately 40% to 50% of syllabus content must be covered in First IA Test and remaining 40% to 50% of syllabus content must be covered in Second IA Test

+- Question Paper will comprise of a total of six questions each carrying 20 marks Q.1 will be compulsory and should cover maximum contents of the syllabus - Remaining questions will be mixed in nature (part (a) and part (b) of each question must be from different modules.
 For example, if Q.2 has part (a) from Module 3 then part (b) must be from any other Module randomly selected from all the modules) - A total of four questions need to be answered

-Course Code Course Name Teaching Scheme (Contact Hours) Credits Assigned Theory Practical Tutorial Theory Practical /Oral Tutorial Total ITC403 Operating System 03 03 03
+Course Code Course Teaching Scheme (Contact Hours) Credits Assigned Name Theory Practical Tutorial Theory Practical Tutorial Total /Oral ITC403 Operating System 03 03 03

-Examination Scheme
+Course Course Examina ation Scheme

-Course Course Code Name Theory Marks
+Code Name Theory Marks

-Internal assessment End Sem Term Work Pract. /Oral Total
+Inte rnal asse ssment End Term Work Pract. /Oral Total

 Test1 Test 2 Avg.
-Exam
+Sem.
+Exam Tellii Wolk

 ITC403 Operating System 20 20 20 80 100

-Sr. No. Course Objectives

-The course aims:

-1 To understand the major components of Operating System & its functions.
+Sr. No. Course Objectives The cour se aims: 1 To understand the major components of Operating System &its functions.
 2 To introduce the concept of a process and its management like transition, scheduling, etc. 3 To understand basic concepts related to Inter-process Communication (IPC) like mutual exclusion, deadlock, etc. and role of an Operating System in IPC.
 4 To understand the concepts and implementation of memory management policies and virtual memory.
 5 To understand functions of Operating System for storage management and device management.
-6 To study the need and fundamentals of special-purpose operating system with the advent of new emerging technologies.
+6 To study the need and fundamentalsof special-purpose operating system with the advent of new emerging technologies.

-Sr. No. Course Outcomes Cognitive levels of attainment as per Bloom's Taxonomy On suce cessful completion, of course, learner/student will be able to: 1 Understand the basic concepts related to Operating System.
+Sr. No. Course Outcomes Cognitive levels of attainment as per Bloom's Taxonomy On suc cessful completion, of course, learner/student will be able to: Taxonomy 1 Understand the basic concepts related to Operating System.
 L1, L2 2 Describe the process management policies and illustrate scheduling of processes by CPU.
 L1 3 Explain and apply synchronization primitives and evaluate deadlock conditions as handled by Operating System.
 L2 4 Describe and analyze the memory allocation and management functions of Operating System.
 L1 5 Analyze and evaluate the services provided by Operating System for storage management.
 L4, L5 6 Compare the functions of various special-purpose Operating Systems.
 L2